Basis-Theory/python-connections-sdk/docs/providers/index.md

 # Payment Providers

-The Payment Orchestration SDK supports multiple payment providers.
+The Connections SDK supports multiple payment providers.
 Each provider has its own specific configuration and features, but they all follow the same standardized interface for ease of use.

 ## Available Providers